Bolandish/PHP-Instagram-Grabber/README.md

 # Get instagram images by hashtag and user id!
-A workaround for the new Instagram policy to get images by hashtag and user id No need for any accesstoken :)
+A workaround for the new Instagram policy to get images by hashtag and user id.
+No need for any accesstoken :)

 ##Include